jfogarty/latex-createspace-bookcover/README.md

 The default setup is for a 6" x 9" paperback, but the parameters are are easily changed.

+[cover]: images/CoverExample.jpg "The Example Createspace Paperback Cover"

+![This would be a Paperback Cover Image, but I can't find the file, Sorry.][cover]

 ## Structure

 `BookParameters.tex` is a LaTeX file containing defines about your book.